 The Notes app is a terrific tool that you can sync with your iOS device and your Mac.
 One useful feature is the ability to create checklists.
 This makes Notes handy for to-dos, shopping lists, project tasks, gift lists, and more.

-Along with checklist feature is a convenient setting.
+Along with the checklist feature is a convenient setting.
 You can automatically sort completed items in your Notes checklists.
 So whenever you check the circle to cross an item off your list, it moves right to the bottom.
 This is helpful for seeing your remaining items at the top of the checklist, waiting for you to complete them.

 Here’s how to enable the automatic sorting for Notes checklists on iPhone, iPad, and Mac.